Hamidalavi/Javascript-tips/papular-sentences.md

   - For some computer languages, this translation of commands is typically done from top to bottom, line by line, every time the program is run, which is usually called `interpreting` the code (like **JavaScript**).
   - For other languages, the translation is done ahead of time, called `compiling` the code, so when the program runs later, what's running is actually the already compiled computer instructions ready to go (like **C++**).

+## How Does a Compilation(Compiling) Work (from YDKJS)

+1. **Tokenizing/Lexing**: breaking up a string of characters into meaningful (to the language) chunks, called tokens.
+For instance, consider the program: `var a = 2;`.
+This program would likely be broken up into the following tokens: var , a , = , 2 , and ; . **Whitespace** may or may not be persisted as a token, depending on whether it's meaningful or not. **`Note`**: The difference between **tokenizing** and **lexing** is subtle and academic, but it centers on whether or not these tokens are identified in a stateless or stateful way.
+Put simply, if the tokenizer were to invoke stateful parsing rules to figure out whether a should be considered a distinct token or just part of another token, that would be **lexing**.
+2. **Parsing**: taking a stream (array) of tokens and turning it into a tree of nested elements, which collectively represent the grammatical structure of the program.
+This tree is called an "**AST**" (**Abstract Syntax Tree**).
+   - The tree for `var a = 2;` might start with a top-level node called `VariableDeclaration`, with a child node called `Identifier` (whose value is a ), and another child called `AssignmentExpression` which itself has a child called NumericLiteral (whose value is 2).
+3. **Code-Generation**: the process of taking an **AST** and turning it into executable code.
+This part varies greatly depending on the language, the platform it's targeting, etc.

+- Two distinct actions are taken for a variable assignment: First, **Compiler** declares a **variable** (if not previously declared in the current scope), and second, when executing, Engine looks up the **variable** in `Scope` and assigns to it, if found.

 ## Usage

 - I recommend to use node instead of browser console to see output(example: node [`file`])